spencerhcheng/holberton-system_engineering-devops/w2/d4/lecture_notes.md

 ## The Global Scope

-In both of the main JavaScript environments (browser and node), everything exists in whats called 'the global object'.
+In both of the main JavaScript environments (browser and node), everything exists in what's called 'the global object'.
 To understand this, let's think about a plain old object:

 ```